Ann Morrison Park

 Ann Morrison Park is a 153 acre urban park along the Boise River in Boise, Idaho.
 The park is managed by the Boise Parks and Recreation Department and includes picnic facilities, bocce courts, a disc golf course, horseshoe pits, an outdoor gym, a volleyball court, a playground, tennis courts, and fields for softball, soccer, cricket, and football.
+During the summer, people host events such as picnics, fireworks, and races.
+This park also acts as a take out spot for tubers that are floating the Boise River.

 History

 Ann Morrison Park was constructed in 1959 on land purchased from the Boise School District.
 Workers from the Morrison-Knudsen company built the park with funds provided by the Morrison Family Foundation, and the park is named in memory of Ann Daly Morrison, spouse of Morrison-Knudsen cofounder Harry W. Morrison.